 - Don’t just buy a course for the sake of buying it and feeling better about yourself because you have invested some money.
 If you buy a course, use it!

-As much as Scrivs is supporting me in my blogging journey, or Michelle or Carly are giving me advise and feedback in their Facebook Groups, it’s just me and me alone that has to put the hard work and hours on my blog.
+As much as Scrivs is supporting me in my blogging journey, or Michelle or Carly are giving me advice and feedback in their Facebook Groups, it’s just me and me alone that has to put the hard work and hours into my blog.

 So just do yourself a favor and don’t invest any money in blogging if you are not serious about it!

-If you just want to explore blogging and find out a bit about how to get started, read free resources and use your time to invest in learning as much as you can FOR FREE!
+If you just want to explore blogging and find out a bit about getting started, read free resources, and use your time to invest in learning as much as you can FOR FREE!